cisagov/li-pca-app/README.md

 ## Running the Project ##

-To run this project run `docker-compose up -d` in the root directory of this project.
+To run this project locally run:
+`pip install -e . && python3 -m api` in the root directory of this project.

 ## Contributing ##